Lighting

 My plan is to use white LED clusters on the inside or around the main headlights.

-To improve safety, I'd like to have some bright, LED daytime running lights.
-The issue I have with this is the added weight.
 In an ideal world, I would be able to combine this function with the side-lights, so that I don't need to drive around with the halogen low-beam headlights on.
 This would also avoid confusion with fog lights.
 LED lights draw less power from the engine and last longer.
 This plan will only work if they are both legal and bright enough.

 Note that these are not front fog lights.
 They are also not driving lights, which should be linked to the high-beam headlights and are designed to augment the high-beam lighting pattern, well described here.